ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- ne

 		-
-                  is a scalar variable of type Int32, that holds the number of entries in the upper triangular part of $H$.
+                  is a scalar variable of type INT, that holds the number of entries in the upper triangular part of $H$.

 	*
 		- m_available

 		-
-                  is a scalar variable of type Int32, that holds the number of differences provided.
+                  is a scalar variable of type INT, that holds the number of differences provided.
 Ideally this will be as large as m as reported by sha_analyse_matrix, but better still there should be a further